Term breakdown

 15-amino-acid pentadecapeptide (Body Protection Compound-157)

 BPC-157 is a synthetic 15-amino-acid sequence derived from a gastric protein.
-It sits in the Recovery & Healing catalogue category and is almost always grouped with TB-500 — the two share a category, share a price band, and share a research literature for tissue repair.
-At under $55 per 10 mg vial it is the lowest-cost line in the four, which is why it is usually the first vial researchers add to a small recovery-focused order.
-The compound is short enough to be relatively cheap to synthesise, which keeps the catalogue price down even as supply tightens elsewhere.
+It sits in the Healmaxxing category and is almost always grouped with TB-500 — the two share a category, share a price band, and share a research literature for tissue repair.
+At the lowest per-vial price of the four it is the cheapest entry point into the clavstack, which is why it is usually the first vial added to a small recovery-focused order.
+The sequence is short enough to be relatively cheap to synthesise, which keeps the catalogue price down even as supply tightens on longer compounds.

 Per-vial catalogue price: $53.99.
 Full listing →